As death toll from Maui fire reaches 89, authorities say effort to count the losses is just starting

 He encouraged those with missing family members to go to the family assistance center.

 “We need you to do the DNA test.
 We need to identify your loved ones,” Pelletier said.
-He noted that the death toll is likely to grow and “none of us really know the size of it yet.”

 Those who escaped counted their blessings, thankful to be alive as they mourned those who didn’t make it.